solita/solita.github.com/rule-keeper/README.md

 - Validate filename, content and metadata of post
 - Recommend tags based on post content
-- Suggest tags which could be corrected to use existing one
+- Recommends tags which could be corrected to use existing one

 ## Running